[Interview] No change in EU relations after Armenia revolution

 "Russia today is playing the role which provides hard security [for Armenia].
 Is there anyone else standing there ready to help?," he said.

 "Look at the countries who are trying to become Nato members [Georgia and Ukraine].
 How long have they been in the queue?
 Ten years, is it?
-We can't afford 10 minutes," he said.
+We can't afford ten minutes," he said.

 Armenia is at war with Azerbaijan over Nagorno-Karabakh, an ethnic Armenian enclave which broke away in the 1990s.